Factoryidiot/nixos-config/README.md

 --flake "github:Factoryidiot/nixos-config#[host-name]"
 ```
 ### Prepare for install
-2. Clone this repo to complete the installation:
+1. Clone this repo to complete the installation:
 a.
 Enter a temporary Nix Shell and install git and vim `nix-shell -p git vim`.
 b.
 Clone this repo `git clone https://github.com/Factoryidiot/nixos-config.git`.
 c. `cd` into `nixos-config`.

-3. Next we want to generate a `hardware-configuration.nix` to update the `UUID`s for the hardware-configuration.nix included in the repo we have just cloned
+2. Next we want to generate a `hardware-configuration.nix` to update the `UUID`s for the hardware-configuration.nix included in the repo we have just cloned.
 ```
  nixos-generate-config --root /mnt
 ```